-Making a vinyl record can be overwhelming and intimidating for almost anyone, even the ones who are already in the music and audio industry.
+Making a vinyl record can be overwhelming and intimidating for almost anyone especially the vinyl mastering process.
+Even the ones who are already in the music and audio industry can still commit mistakes.
 Before we start with specific steps and hacks, the #1 tip we can give you for a seamless vinyl mastering and manufacturing is this:

 HIRE A PROFESSIONAL MASTERING ENGINEER!!!